Clean Air Minnesota

 According to the Minnesota Pollution Control Agency, the majority of the air pollutants of concern today come from smaller, widespread sources that are not regulated in the way power plants and factories are.
 These sources include cars, trucks, construction equipment, small businesses, and residential wood burning.

-These sources contribute nearly 75 percent of air pollution emissions in the state.
+These sources contribute nearly 75% of air pollution emissions in the state.

 Recent accomplishments